-- What feeling does each mask evoke?
+What feeling does each mask evoke?

-- What materials have been used in each one?
+What materials have been used in each one?

 What similarities and differences can you observe between the masks?

 Students can design and create their own mask using the following steps:

+Think of a character or creature you would like to portray in a mask.
+Consider what special qualities your character might have.
 Are they very wise?
 Do they have supernatural powers, like the tengu?
 Super vision?
 Super hearing?
 Can they fly?
 Are they masters of disguise?
 Are they scary, or very funny?
 How might you show these powers?
 Think of features like big eyes, extra eyes, wings, flippers etc.

+Draw the design for your mask on craft paper.
 The mask should be big enough to cover your face.

+Decorate your mask using coloured felt tip pens and pencils.
 Include designs and patterns that draw attention to your creature’s facial features.